 Our first CXX-Qt module

-As with all things Rust, we'll want to create a cargo project, run the following command inside the tutorial folder to initialize the Rust part of the project.
+As with all things Rust, we'll want to create a cargo project.
+Run the following command inside a tutorial folder to initialize the Rust part of the project.

 If you want to skip building with Cargo and try building with CMake directly you can add the --lib option here.
 That will make it easier to create a static library in Rust and use CMake to link this into a C++ executable.
 We'll discuss details of this later, when we integrate our Rust project with CMake